 You can immediately recognize a CV by its bullet point layout.
 An artist’s exhibitions are the eye-catchers of this document!
 But there’s so much more to share!

 The artist’s achievements are listed in sections such as Personal Info, Education, Awards, Exhibitions, Publications, Bibliography, Commissions, and Collections that acquired an artwork.

 A Biography is a short text written in the third person about an artist.
-It answers questions like: what’s the artist’s background?
-What are the foundations of his/her body of work?
-What’s the artistic language?
-Which life events influenced his/her art?
-How did the artistic practice evolve?
-Which important exhibitions are the highlights of the artist’s career?
+It answers questions such as: What’s the artist’s background?
+What are the foundations of their body of work?
+What’s their artistic language?
+Which life events influenced their art?
+How did their artistic practice evolve?
+Which important exhibitions are the highlights of their artistic career?

 A strong biography is a tasteful selection of the essentials.
 It shouldn’t take up more than a single page.